 There was no conclusive evidence that he was an enemy of the Revolution.
 Nonetheless, opinions were divided.
 Four members of the Commission saw him as a devout and active counter-revolutionary.
 The other three took a contrary view.
 It was clear that the district commander was going to be shot.
-The argument turned stormy.
-Comrade Mirgorodsky, a Left SR, then suggested to me that we quit the Commission and go back to the Revolutionary Committee.
+The arguequipped with 3 or 4 times as many machine-guns as they needed, were profligate with them, as evidenced by the manner in which they had set these ones up well beyond the front lines.